Years ago, I learned of a powerful anticancer flavonoid from Dr. Russell Blaylock, M.D.

 Check this out:

-A 2007 study called “Ten-Year Comparison of the Influence of Organic and Conventional Crop Management Practices on the Content of Flavonoids in Tomatoes” published in the Journal of Agricultural and Food Chemistry found that organically grown tomatoes had 79% more quercetin than the conventionally grown ones.
+A 2007 study published in the Journal of Agricultural and Food Chemistry found that organically grown tomatoes had 79% more quercetin than the conventionally grown ones.

 If that doesn’t convince you that buying organic is better… then you just crazy.

 As I’ve said in previous posts, conventional produce has been cross-bred and is engineered to be big and beautiful, but it is nutrient deficient and loaded with toxic fertilizers and pesticides.
-Some conventional produce is genetically modified (GMO), but they aren’t required to disclose that to us yet; and there’s no way to tell.
-The most common GMO foods are Soy (93%), Corn (86%), Canola (75%), and commercial milk which contains rBGH, a genetically modified hormone to increase milk production.
+Some conventional produce is genetically modified (GMO), but they aren’t required to disclose that; and there’s no way to tell by looking at it.
+The most common GMO foods are corn, soy, canola, sugar beets, Hawaiian papaya, and commercial milk which contains rBGH, a genetically modified hormone to increase milk production.
 Avoid these foods like the plague!

 Ok so where else can you get quercetin besides organic tomatoes?

-I eat all those foods often but I also take Quercetin in supplement form.
-Dr. Blaylock’s recommended dose is 1000mg, 3 times per day with meals.
+I eat all of those foods often, but I also like take Quercetin in supplement form.
+In his book, Dr. Blaylock recommended 1000mg, 3 times per day with meals.
 If you’re taking it for allergies, you may want to take more.
-And from what I understand it may take a few weeks before you notice any improvement.
+And from what I understand, it may take up to a few weeks before you notice any improvement.